5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 ..
    Actually it is using https://wiki.flightgear.org/Canvas_ND_framework

-The buttons around the screen around the screen influence settings as follows:
+The buttons around the screen influence settings as follows:

 .. image:: images/vtb_buttons.png
    :scale: 60%